-As at 31 December 2023, there were legal cases pending against the Group aggregating to BD 1.4 million (2022: BD 2.3 million).
+As at 31 December 2024, there were legal cases pending against the Group aggregating to BD 1.1 million (2023: BD 1.4 million).
 Based on the opinion of the Group's legal advisors, the management believes that no liability is likely to arise from these cases.
-However, on a conservative basis, the Group has made a provision on the same of BD 0.2 million (2022: Nil).
+However, on a conservative basis, the Group has made a provision on the same of BD 0.9 million (2023: BD 0.2 million) or its best estimate as of the report date.